advantagefse/json-logic-kotlin/README.md

 ### Compound

-An example with nested rules
+An example with nested rules as strings
 ```kotlin
 val jsonLogic = JsonLogic()
 jsonLogic.apply(